Gxwhipp/Fitnite-Topology-Enumeration/README.md

         f( 8):       642779354    67.411
         Elapsed Time = 5 sec (0:00:05)

+The third column in the table above is the ratio f(n)/f(n-1).

-These results and all following results were obtained from a C language program running on an Intel Core i5 6600K with 4 cores running Ubuntu Linux.
+These results and all following results were obtained from a C language program fte.c running on an Intel Core i5 6600K with 4 cores running Ubuntu Linux.

 The Basic Execution Mode only utilitizes a single thread and one core regardless of how many cores